 \subsection{LaST-R1 Model Architecture}

-We propose \textbf{LaST-R1}, a unified VLA model that jointly models both processes within a single architecture, as shown in Figure \ref{fig:method} (a).
-We first introduce the overall pipeline of LaST-R1, followed by a novel method for constructing image latent representations.
+As shown in Figure \ref{fig:method} (a), we propose a unified LaST-R1 VLA model that jointly models latent reasoning and action generation.
+We first present the overall pipeline, followed by a novel method for constructing compact latent representations of future dynamics.

-\textbf{Overview.} LaST-R1 builds upon the Qwen3-VL-4B~\cite{bai2025qwen3vltechnicalreport}, consisting of a visual encoder and an LLM backbone.
-The visual encoder is instantiated with SigLIP2-Large, which employs 2D-RoPE with interpolated absolute positional embeddings to encode spatial information into visual tokens.
-Given an input image $I \in \mathbb{R}^{H \times W \times 3}$, it is partitioned into patches to produce dense visual features.
-The visual tokens ($f_{\text{v}} \in \mathbb{R}^{ N_{\text{v}} \times 2560}$) are concatenated with tokenized language inputs ($f_{\text{l}} \in \mathbb{R}^{ N_{\text{l}} \times 2560}$) and fed into the LLM backbone, where $N_{\text{v}}$ and $N_{\text{l}}$ denote the sequence lengths of the respective tokens.
-The model first generates latent reasoning tokens, followed by action prediction.
-To fully leverage the strong reasoning capability of the LLM, latent tokens are generated in an autoregressive manner, with their representation detailed in the next paragraph.
+\textbf{Overall Pipeline.} LaST-R1 VLA builds upon the Qwen3-VL-4B~\cite{bai2025qwen3vltechnicalreport} architecture, integrating a SigLIP2-Large \cite{tschannen2025siglip} visual encoder with an LLM backbone.
+Given an input image $I \in \mathbb{R}^{H \times W \times 3}$, the visual encoder first employs 2D-RoPE with interpolated absolute positional embeddings to transform spatial information into dense visual embeddings $f_{\text{v}} \in \mathbb{R}^{ N_{\text{v}} \times 2560}$.
+Subsequently, these embeddings are concatenated with language embeddings $f_{\text{l}} \in \mathbb{R}^{ N_{\text{l}} \times 2560}$ and processed by the LLM backbone, where $N_{\text{v}}$ and $N_{\text{l}}$ denote the respective sequence lengths.
+The model first generates latent reasoning embeddings, followed by action prediction.
+To fully leverage the strong reasoning capability of the LLM, latent embeddings are generated in an autoregressive manner, with their representation detailed in the next paragraph.
 To support action generation, we normalize and discretize continuous actions into tokens, extending the LLM vocabulary accordingly~\cite{kim2024openvla}.
 We adopt a parameter-free action tokenizer to map between continuous actions and discrete tokens, while employing parallel decoding to improve inference efficiency~\cite{kim2025fine}.
-To enable RL-based post-training, we introduce a value head composed of a 4-layer MLP to estimate state values, which shares the same backbone with the VLA actor~\cite{liu2025can,chen2025pirl}.
+To enable RL post-training, we introduce a value head composed of a 4-layer MLP to estimate state values, which shares the same backbone with the VLA~\cite{liu2025can,chen2025pirl}.